Top Inventive Books For Three-Year-Old Kids

-Your son has made it to the last season of the toddler stage.
-There are a couple of significant changes in store for him, and reading is one of them.
-At three-y-o, your kid starts to recognize words, thus setting him on the path of reading.
+Your son has reached the last season of the toddler stage.
+He has a couple of significant changes in store, and reading is one of them.
+At three, your kid starts to recognize words, thus setting him on the reading path.

-With so many stories to choose from today, where do we start looking?
+With so many stories to choose from today, where do we start?
 What novel will teach your son the essential lessons of today?
-Well, here are a couple of the best books for a three-year-old boy to get you started.
+Here are some bestselling books for 3-year-old readers to get you started.

 The Wonderful Things You Will Be

-Starting the list strong is the New York Times Topseller by Emily Winfield Martin.
+The New York Times Topseller by Emily Winfield Martin is starting the list strong.
 This features beautiful illustrations of children and what they can be.
-It showcases diversity, with kids being of different ethnicities.
+It showcases diversity, with kids of different ethnicities.
 It also avoids portraying stereotypes of girls and boys taking on traditional gender roles.
-For instance, the book includes an illustration of a kid with a sewing machine, which makes it an excellent contender to be one of the best books for three-y-o kids.
+For instance, the book includes an illustration of a kid with a sewing machine, which makes it an excellent contender for being one of the best books for 3-year-olds.

-This has a lot to teach your kid: bravery, compassion, and creativity.
-It also is an excellent book for parents, teaching them to love their children no matter who they grow up to be.
+This book has a lot to teach your kid: bravery, compassion, and creativity.
+It is also a sign and an excellent book for parents, teaching them to love their children, even from their baby years, as they grow and develop into unique individuals no matter who they are.

 Olivia

-Ian Falconer’s book, Olivia, may not be the first thing parents grab for their young kids.
+Ian Falconer’s book Olivia may not be the first thing parents grab for their young kids.
 Its main character is a female piglet in a dress.
-However, there’s a lot to learn by introducing your kids to female leads.
+However, introducing your kids to female leads can teach them a lot.

-Olivia is the first in a series of Stories.
-It follows the shenanigans and adventures of the titular character.
-The book is a great way to show your son that girls can have just as much fun and be just as interesting.
+Olivia is the first in a series of Stories that follow the shenanigans and adventures of the titular character.
+The book is a great way to show your son that girls can have as much fun and be just as interesting.

 All By Myself

-Up until this point, our kids have relied on us for almost everything.
-However, they’re now reaching the age when they want to try stuff out by themselves for a change.
+Until now, our kids have relied on us for almost everything.
+However, they’re now reaching the age of wanting to try stuff out by themselves for a change.
 Mercer Mayer’s All By Myself shows what that’s like.

 The Monster At The End Of The Book

-Love a good build-up when it comes to stories?
-Your son can learn to enjoy such as well.
+Do you love a good build-up in stories?
+Your son can learn to enjoy one as well.
 Jon Stone brings beloved Grover from Sesame Street to the printed pages.

-In the 21st century, it’s essential to teach your kids about inclusiveness, acceptance, and unconditional love in general.
+In the 21st century, teaching your kids about inclusiveness, acceptance, and unconditional love in general is essential.
 Before Modern Family came out, Todd Parr wrote about these in The Family Book.

 It celebrates diversity and acceptance by showcasing different types of families.
 Your child will learn that a family doesn’t have to consist of a mom, a dad, and kids.
-It shows families with two moms or two dads, extended families, adopted kids, and also single parents.
-It also teaches that family is where love, compassion, and understanding can foster.
+It shows families with two moms or two dads, extended families, adopted kids, and single parents.
+It also teaches that family is where love, compassion, and understanding can be fostered.

-Although the book was the center of controversy from more conservative individuals, it remains to be on the list of top stories for three-y-o kids.
+Although the book was the center of controversy from more conservative individuals, it remains on the list of top stories for three-year-old kids.

 Here’s something that moms will especially love to read for their kids.
 Vera B. Williams’ book is about a young girl whose family suffered from a house fire.
 Alongside her siblings, she seeks to save up to buy their mother a new chair.